Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Introduction and results

 We give an explicit expression of the Cauchy kernel in terms of the Tyurin data as ratio of determinants: in \eqref{expressioncauchyblock} for the case of arbitrary Tyurin data and Example \ref{exTyusymp} for the generic case of simple Tyurin points.
-These formulas generalize similar classical formulas for scalar Cauchy kernels \cite{Zvero, Fay73}. } The Cauchy kernel has the following two primary uses: \begin{enumerate} \item[-] it allows to construct explicitly all Higgs fields (see Sec. \ref{secHiggs}); { for example the expression \be \Phi({q}):= \sum_{t\in\scr T}\res{{p}=t}\Cauchy_\infty({q},{p}) \nf(p) \phi_{t}(p)\nf^{-1}(p) \ee gives an arbitrary (framed) Higgs field in terms of local holomorphic data at the Tyurin divisor.
-Here $P$ is the polynomial normal form of the transition function of the bundle as defined in Sec. \ref{Tyurin}. } \item[-] {the regular part along the diagonal } defines an affine connection that depends holomorphically on the moduli of the bundle (Sec. \ref{secAffine}).
+These formulas generalize similar classical formulas for scalar Cauchy kernels.

+The Cauchy kernel has the following two primary uses: \begin{enumerate} \item[-] it allows us to construct all Higgs fields explicitly (see Section~\ref{secHiggs}); { for example the expression \be \Phi({q}):= \sum_{t\in\scr T}\res{{p}=t}\Cauchy_\infty({q},{p}) \nf(p) \phi_{t}(p)\nf^{-1}(p) \ee gives an arbitrary (framed) Higgs field in terms of local holomorphic data at the Tyurin divisor.
+Here $P$ is the polynomial normal form of the transition function of the bundle as defined in Section~\ref{Tyurin}. } \item[-] {the regular part along the diagonal } defines a connection that depends holomorphically on the moduli of the bundle (Section~\ref{secAffine}).
 This allows to holomorphically map the cotangent bundle of the moduli space to the character variety.
 To construct this connection we fix an arbitrary reference line bundle of degree $g$ corresponding to a non-special divisor $\scr D$ and tensor $\E$ by its dual so as to obtain a bundle of degree zero.
-Then we define the reference holomorphic connection $\F_\scr D$ on this resulting bundle by \eqref{defFDelta}. \end{enumerate}
+Then we define the reference holomorphic connection ${\d-}\F_\scr D$ on this resulting bundle by \eqref{defFDelta}. \end{enumerate}